dvarrazzo/psycopg-pgdayuk-2013/slides/psycopg.rst

 Presenter notes
 ---------------

-What to do if your developer writes code in the second style?
+What to do if your developer writes code in the first style?
 Don't shout at him, don't break his heart: he has only one.
 Break him a bone: he's got 206.

 Bottom line: psycopg makes hard to mess up with security.
 It's still possible